MartVesinurm/VJP_Project/readme.md

 ## Game is built with following technologies:
 *   **Phaser** for accelerated game development
 *   **Node.js** for installing npm dependencies and hosting Phaser
-*   **Grunt** for automating development build tasks and compiling the game into singel game.js file
+*   **Grunt** for automating build tasks and compiling your game into single game.js file
 * 	**GitHub** for version control and source code management
 *   **Phaser template** found <a target="_blank" href="https://github.com/gamecook/phaser-template-project">here</a>
 *   **Adobe Photoshop CC and Illustrator CC** for game graphics and graphical content